catherineloesch/project3-mernstack-app/README.md

 ### Day 3: 06/05/2023

-Since the team had decided on using a CSS framework to do the styling, I installed tailwindCSS for the React front end.
-In order to learn this new-to-me framework, I created a signup form to add new users to the database, making sure the form was responsive and would easy to navigate on mobile screens as well as larger screens.
+Since the team had decided to use a CSS framework to do the styling, I installed tailwindCSS for the React front end.
+In order to learn this new-to-me framework, I created a sign up form to add new users to the database, making sure the form was responsive and would easy to navigate on mobile screens as well as larger screens.

 <img src='./assets/SignUpForm.jpg' alt="Sign Up form to add new Users" width="200">